Ecconia/EcconiaChestSorter/Readme.md

 ## Warning, hacking?

-Currently this mod will spam slot interaction packets to the server (one for each simulated mouse-click).\
+Currently, this mod will spam slot interaction packets to the server (one for each simulated mouse-click).\
 A vanilla server and Spigot do not seem to mind this.\
 But if the server has an anti-cheat protection, this mod will not try to hide the automation.